baronpantoufle/exercise/docs.md

+NOW as part of Ex 9, creating a conflict by editing the first line from GITHUB.
 This is very important documentation.
 You must read all of it.
 Here is a new line not in the original.
 This is documentation is also highly confidential.
 Leakers will be severely prosecuted.